Making a painting, one layer at a time.

 - Under-drawing.
 I always do a fairly detailed drawing on the metal before I begin applying paint.
 Since I’m not using paints here, I can do this step anywhere, and I can stop and start anytime.
-My new routine for the little paintings is to do my underdrawing while nursing, taking little breaks in the drawing to reflect on how cute he is.
+My new routine for the small paintings is to do my underdrawing while nursing.

 - Under-painting.
 And now we’re finally going to start painting!
 The first layer of paint can be applied in full color or monochromatic, depending on the painting.
 Check out some of my paintings in this first stage in the In Progress category of my blog.
-This layer is usually fairly quick, but it’s best to have at least an hour to devote to a miniature.
+This layer is usually fairly quick, but it’s best to have at least an hour, even for a miniature.
 Larger paintings will need several hours.
 I like to finish the underpainting all at once.

 - Second Layer.
 I was taught in art school that you should work on every section of the painting during each painting session.
 This is to keep continuity in the palette and level of detail.
 After years of painting, however, I’ve found that it works for me to break up painting sessions during the second layer: working on the background first, then middle ground, then foreground.
 I do like to get every area of the painting to the same level of finish before adding much detail in any one area, though.